Tandith0005/Assignment11_ClientSide/README.md

 5. React Icons
 6. Firebase Authentication
 7. Sweet Alert 2
+8. Axios
 -------------------------------------------------------------------------------------------------------------------------------
 1. In Home Page: We have a hero section and we used react motion to make this heart shapes moving, then we have frequently asked questions which is done by daisy ui accordion and blogs finally  footer

+2. In All Foods Page: We fetched data with axios from backend and showed with daisyUi cards